Uniswap/tokenlists-org/.github/ISSUE_TEMPLATE/add-list-request.md

 ---

 - [ ] I understand that this is not the place to request token listing.
+- [ ] I have tested that my list is compatible by pasting the url into the `add a list` UI at `app.uniswap.org`.
 - [ ] I understand that filing an issue or adding liquidity does not guarantee addition to the token list website.
 - [ ] I will not ping the Discord about this listing request.